-- Using geographical concepts and texts in other subjects. - Providing the children with regular opportunities to go on geography-based trips in the local area and beyond. - Having visitors to the school to share their knowledge and experiences with the children. - Being aware of well-known geographers and famous people both British and from the wider world. - Regular general knowledge quizzes to provide the children with the opportunity to draw on their long-term memory. - Homework is delivered through our Google Classroom platform and the children are provided with one piece of creative Geography work, at least once a half term, which is linked to one of the micro topics they have studied.
-We use this platform to host regular competitions run for the children and their families to get involved with. - Families are signposted to events in the community which they can get involved in. - Cultural capital assemblies take place which include geographical themes. - The children have 'news, snack and chat time' a few times a week to support their development of events and issues occurring around the world.
+- Using geographical concepts and texts in other subjects. - Providing the children with regular opportunities to go on geography-based trips in the local area and beyond. - Having visitors to the school to share their knowledge and experiences with the children. - Being aware of well-known geographers and famous people both British and from the wider world. - Regular general knowledge quizzes to provide the children with the opportunity to draw on their long-term memory. - Families are signposted to events in the community which they can get involved in.

+- Cultural capital assemblies take place which include geographical themes. - The children have 'class assembly' a few times a week to support their development of events and issues occurring around the world.